Grant-writing workshops will be held from 3:15 to 4:45 pm on: Wednesday, February 10, by ZOOM and Tuesday, February 23, By ZOOM

-Grant recipients are recognized at the Brookline Education Foundation’s Celebrating Teachers event in May 12, 2020.
+Grant recipients are recognized at the Brookline Education Foundation’s Celebrating Teachers event on May 11, 2021 (Likely to be virtual in 2021).
 Grant recipients are required to attend.

-Grant recipients must submit summary evaluation forms upon completion of the grant project.
+Grant recipients must submit evaluation forms upon completion of the grant project.

 The Teacher Grant Committee is comprised of PSB members, including past Teacher Grant recipients, and members of the BEF Board of Directors.
 The committee will evaluate each proposal based on the following: